What Is Blockchain and How Does It Work?

 Proof of Work (PoW) is a consensus mechanism used in many blockchain networks to verify transactions and maintain the integrity of the blockchain.
 It's the original consensus mechanism used by Bitcoin.

 In PoW, miners compete to solve a complex mathematical problem in order to add the next block to the blockchain.
-In the process known as mining, the first miner to solve the problem is rewarded with cryptocurrency.
+In a process known as mining, the first miner to solve the problem is rewarded with cryptocurrency.

 What is Proof of Stake?